ROBOPOL: Social Robotics Meets Vehicular Communications for Cooperative Automated Driving: Proof-of-concept

-We selected PAL Robotics "ARI," a humanoid robot standing at 165 cm tall, designed to facilitate natural human-robot interactions across various applications.
+We selected PAL Robotics-ARI\footnote{https://pal-robotics.com/robot/ari/}, a humanoid robot standing at 165 cm tall, designed to facilitate natural human-robot interactions, as the ROBOPOL platform.
 With its advanced suite of sensors and actuators, ARI is well-suited to perceive and respond to its environment in real time.
 This makes it a compelling choice for managing traffic scenarios, helping pedestrians cross streets, and interacting with autonomous vehicles.

-ARI’s sensory capabilities encompasses an 2D YDLIDAR TG15, two RGB-D cameras positioned in the front head and front torso, and one thermal camera in the front head.
-Additionally, ARI features a stereo-fisheye camera on the back torso.
-To handle complex processing tasks, ARI is equipped with an Intel CPU i9, enabling it to run algorithms necessary for dynamic traffic environments.\\ ARI is equipped with a two-degree-of-freedom (DoF) head for movement, a differential mobile base with two DoFs for navigation, and two robotic arms, each with five DoFs.
-These features enable the execution of a wide range of gestures to convey intuitive signals and foster engaging interactions with pedestrians and drivers.
-Additionally, ARI's 10.1-inch touchscreen and integrated speakers further support clear communication.\\ For V2X communication, we integrated a V2X On-Board Unit (OBU) (UCU 5.0) from Herman onto ARI as illustrated in Fig. \ref{fig:ari_hardware}.
-This OBU complies with ETSI ITS G5 standards and facilitates the transmission and reception of CAM, DENM, IVIM, MAPEM, SPATEM, SREM, and SSEM messages.
-It includes GPS and IMU sensors with a 400-meter range in urban areas, allowing ARI to exchange critical traffic information with V2X-enabled vehicles.
+ARI’s sensory capabilities encompasses one RGB-D cameras positioned in the front head, which is used to track pedestrians in a 10m range, that allow the robot to anticipate the pedestrian presence according to our scenario (see Fig. \ref{fig:poc_top_view}).
+ARI is also equipped with a two-degree-of-freedom (DoF) head for movement, that increase the field of view of the robot and makes it more interactive.
+Additionally, it uses a differential mobile base with two DoFs for navigation purposes in case the robot needs to move to the road, and two robotic arms, each with five DoFs, to allow the execution of a wide range of gestures to convey intuitive signals and foster engaging interactions with pedestrians and drivers.

+For \ac{V2X} communication, we integrated a \ac{V2X} On-Board Unit (OBU) (UCU 5.0) from Herman\footnote{https://www.herman.cz/en/} onto ARI as illustrated in Fig. \ref{fig:ari_hardware}.
+This OBU complies with \ac{ETSI} ITS G5 standards and facilitates the transmission and reception of \ac{CAM}, \ac{DENM}, IVIM, MAPEM, SPATEM, SREM, and SSEM messages.
+It includes GPS and IMU sensors with a 400-meter range in urban areas, allowing ARI to exchange critical traffic information with \ac{V2X}-enabled vehicles.

-To simulate vehicle interaction, we used an HNF Nicolai UD4 All-Terrain e-bike equipped with the same V2X OBU, as depicted in Fig. \ref{fig:bike_hardware}.
-The e-bike is equipped with a 16×2 character LCD display connected to a Raspberry Pi that is used to present any warning messages received by the OBUs.
-This setup ensures safe testing while demonstrating ARI's V2X communication capabilities.
-However, any vehicle equipped with V2X OBU is suitable for this proof of concept.
+To simulate vehicle interaction, we used an HNF Nicolai UD4 All-Terrain e-bike equipped with the same \ac{V2X} OBU, as depicted in Fig. \ref{fig:bike_hardware}.
+Additionally, the e-bike is equipped with a 16×2 character LCD display connected to a Raspberry Pi that is used to present any warning messages received by the OBUs.
+This setup ensures safe testing while demonstrating ARI's \ac{V2X} communication capabilities.
+However, any vehicle equipped with \ac{V2X} OBU is suitable for this PoC.

-\subsection{System Architecture}
+\subsection{System architecture}